The School for Champions is an educational website that shows you how to achieve your dreams.

 Writing code

-ColdFusion code can be written in any text editor, but it is much easier in an application such as ColdFusion Studio or Dreamweaver MX, since there is a listing of tags and code-checking capabilities.
-Macromedia discontinued Studio and integrated most of its features into Dreamweaver with the MX upgrade.
-But many developers still use Studio, because of its ease of use and less demand on resources.
+ColdFusion code can be written in any text editor, but it is much easier in an application such as ColdFusion Builder or Dreamweaver, since there is a listing of tags and code-checking capabilities.

 Uses